honest local news for the mid columbia region

 Writing Group Meets at HR Library

-Creative writing together!
-Join with fellow writers to work on your craft through prompts and (sometimes) share the results.
+The Hood River Writing Group meets every Wednesday at 3 p.m. at the Hood River Library.
+It’s creative writing together - join with fellow writers to work on your craft through prompts and share the results.
 Facilitated by Patty Kaplan.

 Live Music at